rpgreview/papersandpaychecks/pnp.md

 **Athletics (Strength)**

-An Athletics (strength) skill check is made when a character wishes to engage in various track-and-field events which strongly depend on their physical musculture.
-This includes distance-based throwing (e.g., hammer throw, shot put, weight throw), sprints and hurdles.
+An Athletics (strength) skill check is made when a character wishes to engage in various track-and-field events which strongly depend on their physical musculature.
+This includes distance-based throwing (e.g., hammer throw, shot put, weight throw), sprints, and hurdles. {if incorporate melee into this add combat sports like boxing, wrestling, brawling etc}

 **Athletics (stamina)**

-A Athletics (stamina) skill check is made when a character is engaging in a events which involve fitness and stamina.
-This includes hiking, cross-country running (e.g., alpine running), race walking, long distance running etc.
+An Athletics (stamina) skill check is made when a character is engaging in a events which involve fitness and stamina.
+This includes hiking, cross-country running (e.g., alpine running), race walking, triathlons, free-diving, long distance running, etc. Many workplace social cliques revolve around cycling, jogging, and other endurance activities.

 **Climb**

 A Climb check is used whenever a character is required to move along a steep incline, defined as 45 degrees or more.
 Encumbrance penalties apply to Climb checks.
+Rock climbing is often included in dreaded 'team building retreats'.

 **Intimidate**

 An Intimidate check is used when a character wishes to make another character comply to their wishes through use of a physical threat.
+See also 'Bully'.

 **Jump**